JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

    - Cannot transform rotors to unity `Transform.Rotate`, so have to rotate the actual arc ball with quaternions
  - *2 hours* converting swipe rotation to use the global axis for intuitive rotation
    - Realised I have to swap bxy and bxz or the rotation equation to use the local axes.
 This may have reprocusions for 4D
+ - *1 hour* trying to have the grab ball rotation follow the mouse when tangent to the arc
+   - stuggling to work properly. restricting the axes do not seem to help.
+May need to base it off the quaternion

+### 8 Nov 2021

+ - *2 hours* begin script plans for how to teach users
+ - *2.5 hours* polishing grab ball to correctly use the tangent and to highlight the trajectory to move the mouse for users